-Call 1-800-IBMSERV (1-800-426-7378) in the United States or, from other countries, go to the Contacts page of the IBM Software Support Handbook at http://www14.software.ibm.com/webapp/set2/sas/f/handbook/contacts.html and click the name of your geographic region.
+Call 1-800-IBMSERV (1-800-426-7378) in the United States or, from other countries, go to the Contacts page of the IBM Software Support Handbook on IBM Support website and click the name of your geographic region.

 If the problem you submit is for a software defect or for missing or inaccurate documentation, IBM Support creates an Authorized Program Analysis Report (APAR).
 The APAR describes the problem in detail.
 Whenever possible, IBM Support provides a workaround that you can implement until the APAR is resolved and a fix is delivered.
 IBM publishes resolved APARs on the IBM Support website daily, so that other users who experience the same problem can benefit from the same resolution.